Channel Partners: You Don’t Have to Run the Race to Zero

 - Cloud-based collaboration tools that facilitate productive and secure teamwork across multiple locations and platforms.

 With these capabilities, you’ll be positioned to solve your customers’ continually evolving and increasingly complex problems.
-When businesses shifted to remote work models following the pandemic, for example, many deployed SD-WAN solutions to ensure reliable and secure bandwidth for home-based workers competing for scarce Internet resources.
+When businesses shifted to remote work models, many deployed SD-WAN solutions to ensure reliable and secure bandwidth for home-based workers competing for scarce Internet resources.
 Cloud-based collaboration tools have proven to be similarly invaluable, as businesses struggle to keep remote teams in scattered locations engaged and productive.

 Segment the Base